jbcoe/value_types/DRAFT_COROLLARY.md

 //TODO:CHECK

-We add converting constructors to support conversion from `T` to `indirect<T>` or to `polymorphic<T>`.
+We add converting constructors to support conversion from `T` to `indirect<T>` or `polymorphic<T>`.
 Since these operations allocate memory, the constructors are marked explicit so the intent to use them is clear.

 ```c++